Robert Lagomarsino: United States Congress

 In 1974, Congressman Charles Teague, of what was then California's 13th congressional district, where Lagomarsino resided, died suddenly.
 Lagomarsino was elected to replace Teague as the 13th district congressman in a special election in 1974.
 He was the only Republican in a 1974 special election to hold a district for his party.

 During his service as a United States Congressman, Lagomarsino was an active member of two major House Committees: the Foreign Affairs Committee, as the third-ranking Republican and the Committee on Interior and Insular Affairs, as the second-ranking Republican.
 He was a Congressional Observer to the Geneva Arms Controls Talks and Vice Chairman of the Subcommittee on Western Hemisphere Affairs, which oversaw U.S. relations with Canada, Central America, and South America.
 He was also Chairman of the National Republican Institute for International Affairs, Co-Chairman of the Congressional Task Force on Afghanistan, and a member of the Asian and Pacific Affairs Committee.
-In addition, Lagomarsino served as Chairman of the POW/MIA Task Force and was House author of a measure creating the Prisoner of War Medal.
+In addition, Lagomarsino served as Chairman of the POW/MIA Task Force and was the House author of a measure creating the Prisoner of War Medal.

 Lagomarsino made several trips abroad as a congressman.
 He toured South America, the Far East, the Pacific Region, the Soviet Union, and Europe numerous times, but held a particular interest in Southeast Asia; meeting with the Laos government in 1989 and, later, the Vietnamese government in 1990, to obtain information on American POW/MIA's in Southeast Asia.
-He toured the Panama Canal as part of President Carter’s diplomacy and was an observer to the Panama's national elections and Kuwait invasion under President Bush.
-Lagomarsino also attended annual interparliamentary conferences held in Mexico and on the European continent.
+He toured the Panama Canal as part of President Carter’s diplomacy and observed Panama's national elections and Kuwait invasion under President Bush.
+Lagomarsino also attended annual interparliamentary conferences in Mexico and on the European continent.

 During his service in Washington, Lagomarsino specialized in environmental concerns, foreign affairs (particularly Latin America), and illegal drug trafficking.
-He authored legislation which created the Channel Islands National Park, the Dick Smith Wilderness Area, the Los Padres National Forest, and co-authored the Drug War Bond Act and the Violent Crime and Drug Control Act.
-He was a leader in efforts to open overseas markets to U.S. products and to ban transfer of strategic goods or technology.
+He authored legislation that created the Channel Islands National Park, the Dick Smith Wilderness Area, the Los Padres National Forest, and co-authored the Drug War Bond Act and the Violent Crime and Drug Control Act.
+He was a leader in efforts to open overseas markets to U.S. products and to ban the transfer of strategic goods or technology.
 Lagomarsino maintained a voting record of 99% and took pride in voting against all proposed congressional pay raises.

 Re-election defeat

-Prior to the 1992 congressional elections, a congressional reapportionment plan placed Lagomarsino's residence within the congressional district of fellow Republican Elton Gallegly.
-Rather than run against Gallegly, Lagomarsino chose to move to the 22nd District and run again for re-election there.
-He was challenged in the Republican primary by millionaire Michael Huffington, who went on to defeat Lagomarsino by nearly seven percentage points.
+Before the 1992 congressional elections, a congressional reapportionment plan placed Lagomarsino's residence within the congressional district of fellow Republican Elton Gallegly.
+Rather than run against Gallegly, Lagomarsino moved to the 22nd District, part of which he already represented, and ran for re-election there.
+He was challenged in the Republican primary by millionaire Michael Huffington, who defeated Lagomarsino by nearly seven percentage points.